Tawnygoody/Tarmachan/README.md

                 'storages',
             ]
             ```
 2. To connect Django to S3 we need to update the setting.py file to tell Django which bucket it should be communicating with.
-We only want to this in the Heroku environment, so we can add an if statement to check if theres an environment variable called USE_AWS in the environment.
+We only want to this in the Heroku, so we can add an if statement to check if theres an environment variable called USE_AWS in the environment.
     - ```
         if 'USE_AWS' in os.environ:
             AWS_STORAGE_BUCKET_NAME = 'tarmachan'